 Tackling Parental Concerns About Baby Throwing Up After Vaccines

-Parents often worry intensely when their infant vomits post-vaccination.
-These concerns are valid but manageable with clear information:
+Parents often worry intensely when their infant vomits after a vaccine visit.
+Those concerns are understandable, but clear information helps:

 The Science Behind Immune Response-Induced Nausea in Infants